Request for Proposals:

 Disqualifications:

-• Local affiliate organizations or programs that receive any financial support from their national headquarters that originates from New York Life Foundation grants.
+• Local affiliate organizations or programs that receive any financial support from their national headquarters that originates from New York Life Foundation grants

-Application deadline: 5:00 PM EST, Thursday, February 1st, 2024.
+Application deadline: 5:00 PM EST, Friday, March 7, 2025.

-Grant awards will be announced by the beginning of June 2024.
+Grant awards will be announced by the beginning of August 2025.

 To learn more about the past award recipients, please visit the Afterschool Alliance's Award page.